Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 4

 Kraken Advanced Stats

-- The Kraken and their opponents hit the total once over Seattle's past 10 contests.
+- In Seattle's past 10 contests, it has hit the over once.

-- Over their last 10 games, the Kraken and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.
+- In their past 10 games, the Kraken and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.

 - The Kraken have allowed 3.1 goals per game, 252 total, which ranks 14th among league teams.